Now Reading

 Go ahead and look up the most common mistakes SaaS sales teams are making.
 A simple search will show that one of the biggest is demos that are too long and provide zero value to the customer.

 Potential customers want to know what your product can do for them.
-Not every little feature available to them.
+Not every little feature is available to them.
 Try and limit your demos to 20 minutes tops.
-Your customer’s patience will thank you for it.
+Your customer's patience will thank you for it.

 It should also go without saying that your product demos are designed around converting your qualified leads, not creating those leads in the first place.